Neutron Skin from Conserved Charge Measurements at Collider Experiments

-In this article, we propose a novel method to constrain the neutron skin of heavy nuclei, such as the $^{208}{\rm Pb}$ nucleus, using measurements of conserved charges at the Large Hadron Collider (LHC) at CERN.
-Specifically, we construct the double ratio of the rapidity distributions of net electric charge ($Q$) and net baryon number ($B$) (or equivalently with experimental $B$ and $Q$ proxies) for central and peripheral proton-nucleus collisions.
-The evolution of these charges from the initial collision to freeze-out is governed by the non-linear dynamics of the quantum chromodynamic (QCD) medium \cite{Andersson:1983ia, Vance:1997th, Sjostrand:2006za, Bahr:2008pv, Pratt:2023pee}, making it highly non-trivial.
-However, hydrodynamic simulations provide a realistic description of the evolving charge distributions, showing that the experimentally observable net-charge rapidity distributions closely resemble those in the initial state.
 In the presence of a neutron skin, low event activity $p$+A collisions involve, on average, more proton-neutron interactions than high event activity collisions, because low event activity is correlated with a large impact parameter, i.e., the proton hitting the edge of the lead nucleus.\footnote{The event activity is defined using the charged particle multiplicity in a given rapidity range.
 While weaker than in A+A collisions, the correlation of multiplicity with the impact parameter is sizable enough to distinguish between small and large impact parameters.
 Due to this correlation, we denote event activity classes as centrality classes below.} This alters the relative number of proton and neutron participants and thus affects the distribution of net-electric charge densities in the final stage.
 We demonstrate that the double ratio exhibits an approximately linear dependence on the neutron skin thickness, establishing it as a sensitive and robust probe of the lead neutron skin in \plead{} collisions.
 We strongly advocate for the experimental evaluation of this observable in \plead{} collisions, as it offers a novel and rather direct means of measuring the neutron skin of the colliding nuclei.